Joonpark13/sans-serif/README.md

 * `FLASK_APP` This should be `server.py`, in case you want to run the server through the `flask run` command.
 * `MONGODB_URI`
 * `MONGODB_DB_NAME`
 * `CORS_ALLOWED` The allowed url for the front end (likely your local development url for Serif.nu).
+Should only be required for production.
+* `CORS_ALLOWED_LOCAL` This is only required for production.

 ## Architecture